Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 you're in good company:
 even once you understand what `wc`, `sort`, and `head` do, all those intermediate files make it hard to follow what's going on.
+Fortunately, there's a way to make this much simpler.

+## Using pipes to join commands together

 We can make it easier to understand by running `sort` and `head` together:

 ~~~ {.bash}